jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

 ### 152 Suspension of certain decisions (by licensing committee or licensing authority) to grant licence or manager's certificate
-(1) This section applies to every decision to grant an application for a licence or a manager's certificate if— (a) an objection to the application has been duly filed and has not been withdrawn; or (b) a report has been submitted by the Police or an inspector or a member of the fire service or a Medical Officer of Health recommending that the application be refused.
+(1) This section applies to every decision to grant an application for a licence or a manager's certificate if— (a) an objection to the application has been duly filed and has not been withdrawn; or (b) a report has been submitted by the Police or an inspector or an employee, volunteer, or contractor of Fire and Emergency New Zealand or a Medical Officer of Health recommending that the application be refused.
 (2) A decision to which this section applies has no effect during the period allowed for filing an appeal against the decision and, if an appeal is filed against the decision, also has no effect while the appeal is pending.
 (3) Where an appeal relates to a decision to which this section applies but is limited to 1 or more conditions that form part of the decision, the appellate tribunal may, subject to any conditions the appellate tribunal thinks fit to impose, order that the decision is to have effect while the appeal is pending.
 (4) An order under subsection (3) may only be made if the appellate tribunal is satisfied that all parties to the appeal agree to the order, including any conditions imposed by the tribunal.